Mailbutler/dash_creator/README.md

 - numeric: integer, float, decimal
 - string, text
 - boolean
-- datetime
+- datetime, date

 ## Known bugs
 Don't plot charts using filters with a defined number of records.
 Result will be wrong and not limited to the wanted number.

 ## TODO List
-It is possible not to use redis, but it would be good to find an alternative to redis to store chart_data
+It would be good to find an alternative to redis to store chart_data

+Not possible to use without redis for the moment because of redis initializer

 Add a share chart function (send chart id with a temporary hash stored in redis), export chart as image